 Bolton's Vision 2030 Strategy states that 'Bolton will be a vibrant place, built on strong cohesive communities, successful businesses, and healthy residents.
 It will be a welcoming place where people choose to study, work and put down roots'.
-It is important to recognised that despite external factors which have influenced the way we provided services during 2021/22, we continue to work towards achieving our 'Active, Connected & Prosperous' priorities set out within our 2019 - 2021 Corporate Plan.
+We continue to work towards achieving our 'Active, Connected & Prosperous' priorities set out within our Corporate Plan 22-24